Work With Us

 You will be provided with a uniform (top only), which you must wear when on duty.
 This needs to be returned at the end of your employment.
 Any uniform not returned will be charged for and deducted from your final pay.
 Any uniform which is unusable due to fair wear and tear will not be charged.

-Are there laundry facilities at the school?
+Are there laundry facilities at the camp?

-Can I bring visitors to the school I’m working at?
+Can I bring visitors to the camp I’m working at?

-Bed linen is provided, but towels are provided only at our schools in Italy.
-It is not advised to bring valuables; TIE will not accept liability for any damage or loss to personal belongings.
+Bed linen is provided, but towels are provided only at our schools in USA.
+It is not advised to bring valuables, though teachers should bring a laptop as we cannot guarantee access to computers in classrooms on-site.

 Can I arrive a day before or stay an extra night?